Autonomous communities of Spain: Constitution of 1978

 Once the autonomous communities were created, Article 145 prohibits the "federation of autonomous communities".
 This was understood as any agreement between communities that would produce an alteration to the political and territorial equilibrium that would cause a confrontation between different blocks of communities, an action incompatible with the principle of solidarity and the unity of the nation.

 The so-called "additional" and "transitory" dispositions of the constitution allowed for some exceptions to the above-mentioned framework.
 In terms of territorial organization, the fifth transitory disposition established that the cities of Ceuta and Melilla, Spanish exclaves located on the northern coast of Africa, could be constituted as "autonomous communities" if the absolute majority of the members of their city councils would agree on such a motion, and with the approval of the Spanish Parliament, which would exercise its prerogatives to grant autonomy to other entities besides provinces.

-In terms of the scope of powers, the first additional disposition recognized the historical rights of the "chartered" territories, namely the Basque-speaking provinces, which were to be updated in accordance with the constitution.
-This recognition would allow them to establish a financial "chartered regime" whereby they would not only have independence to manage their own finances, like all other communities, but to have their own public financial ministries with the ability to levy and collect all taxes.
-In the rest of the communities, all taxes are levied and collected by or for the central government and then redistributed among all.